EelcoHoogendoorn/pycomplex/README.md

 - Complete separation of topology and geometry
 - Handling of simplicial and cubical complexes
 - Handling of different geometries (spherical, Euclidian, and potentially others)
+- Handling of boundary topology, geometry and boundary conditions in a unified manner
 - Hierarchical subdivision logic, for use in subdivision surfaces and multigrid solvers

 Possible novelties